priyank-purohit/PostGUI/README.md

 **A React web application to query and share any PostgreSQL database.**

+## Current Status
+This app is currently being updated in the `v2` branch.
+This new version is written in Typescript, and follows a set of modern React development standards.

 ## Table of Contents
 1. [ Introduction ](#introduction)
 1. [ Features ](#features)